K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 The directory structure can be configured with the Bosh release.
 Bosh is an open-source tool for release engineering, deployment, and lifecycle management of large-scale distributed services.

 ##### <a name="22"/>3.3.1. packages
-Packages provide the information necessary to prepare a binary dependency for Bosch release installation. (packaging, pre_packaging, spec file)
+Packages provide the information necessary to prepare a binary dependency for Bosh release installation. (packaging, pre_packaging, spec file)

 >![openpaas-servicepack-35]